wp-plugins/bepro-listings/readme.txt

 * Google Maps - If google map controls look weird, this is a css style related issue (your theme).
 Specifically, its the addition of max-width declarations to images.
 For details, you can *google* the issue (**google maps** max-width).
 Lots of bootstrap themes use this css declaration.

-* Displaced sidebar - If the details page has a displaced sidebar i.e. obviously broken template, you will need to create one for BePro Listings.
+* Breaks Template - If the details page has a displaced sidebar i.e. obviously broken template, you will need to create one for BePro Listings.
 Details about how to do that are included in the documentation link above.
-Every plugin which creates pages from custom post types, has this issue and requires its own template file.
+Every plugin which creates pages from custom post types, has this issue and requires its own template files e.g. buddypress

 = CONTRIBUTING =